DataDog/the-monitor/monitoring-101/monitoring_101_investigating_performance_issues.md

 *This post is part of a series on effective monitoring.
 Be sure to check out the rest of the series: [Collecting the right data](/blog/monitoring-101-collecting-data/) and [Alerting on what matters](/blog/monitoring-101-alerting/).*

 The responsibilities of a monitoring system do not end with symptom detection.
-Once your monitoring system has notified you of a real symptom that requires attention, its next job is to help you diagnose the root cause.
+Once your monitoring system has notified you of a real symptom that requires attention, its next job is to help you diagnose the root cause by making your systems [observable](https://en.wikipedia.org/wiki/Observability) via the monitoring data you have collected.
 Often this is the least structured aspect of monitoring, driven largely by hunches and guess-and-check.
 This post describes a more directed approach that can help you to find and correct root causes more efficiently.

 This series of articles comes out of our experience monitoring large-scale infrastructure for [our customers](https://www.datadoghq.com/customers/).
 It also draws on the work of [Brendan Gregg](http://dtdg.co/use-method), [Rob Ewaschuk](http://dtdg.co/philosophy-alerting), and [Baron Schwartz](http://dtdg.co/metrics-attention).